atlantyz/the_cheesery/README.md

 | Checked unique values for each feature to determine which would be best for use | Adjusted the working dataset to contain only fields used by machine learning model |
 | | Split preprocessed data into our feature and target arrays |

-### Preliminary data preprocessing
-- Reviewing value_counts of data; This helped to determine potental target data within the dataset.
-- Realized that using 'cheese name' would create issues when trying to encode variables and run model.
-- Encoded data using OneHotEncoder, fit and transformed the data
-- Then, adjusted the working dataset to contain only fields used by machine learning model
-- Split preprocessed data into our feature and target arrays

 ### Training the Model
 - Split the preprocessed data into a training and testing dataset for the ML model